Mooophy/Cpp-Primer/docs/ch04/ex4.17_4.19.md

 >What would happen if the while loop on page 148 that prints the elements from a vector used the prefix increment operator?

-It will print from the second element and will dereference the v.end() at last.
+It will print from the second element and will dereference the v.end() at last.(It's undefined and very dangerous)

 ##Exercise 4.19
 >Given that ptr points to an int, that vec is a vector<int>,